 For every pound of meat, you should use about ½ teaspoon of salt.
 The amount of salt can vary depending on your personal taste.
 I recommend at least ¼ teaspoon per pound.
 Feel free to play around with the exact amount though.
 It really comes down to taste, and a lesser amount of salt will still get the job done.

-For steaks and small roasts, you can let them rest for as little as 24 hours.
-I recommend letting it sit for at least two days for the best results.
+For steaks and small roasts, you can let them rest for as little as 1 hour.
+I recommend letting it sit for at least overnight for the best results.
 The longer you let it sit, the more your meat will tenderize and absorb the salt.
 It is possible to overdo it though, so keep that in mind.

 Large roasts and other cuts up to seven pounds could sit up to 36 hours.
+I wouldn’t go much past that though.
+24 hours is usually enough but overnight will work as well.
 The larger the piece of meat, the longer it takes for the salt to be absorbed deep into the center.
 You want to make sure you give it enough time to thoroughly absorb for the best result.

 Anything over seven pounds could rest between 48 hours, and up to 72.
 Remember, there is a line between greatly aged and pushing funky.
-I personally don’t dry brine meat for over 36 hours.
+I personally don’t ever dry brine meat for over 36 hours and even then, rarely.

 Chicken, Turkey, & Other Poultry